-The Hospital receives the majority of its revenue through a funding agreement with the North East Local Integration Network and the Ministry of Health and Long-Term Care.
+The Hospital receives the majority of its revenue through a funding agreement with Ontario Health North and the Ministry of Health and Long-Term Care.
 The Hospital's continued operations are dependent on this funding agreement and on satisfying the terms of the agreement.